You’d be hard-pressed to find many people who openly admit that they cry.

 The synergy (regular readers and subscribers will understand how funny it is of me to use this term) between Evans, Davis, Coltrane, Chambers on double bass, and Jimmy Cobb on drums is undeniable.

-It’s Jazz music, no, it’s music in general at its absolute finest.
+It’s Jazz music, no, it’s music in general at its absolute peak.

 Sandwiched around that are a couple of solos a piece from Evans and Davis before Evans’ final farewell.